KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 [Population by Age and Race Trend 2014](https://drive.google.com/file/d/0B02bpu7HZwJRelJTXzd1XzVWUE0/view?usp=sharing)

-### Marketing Plan
+## Marketing plan

-Members of the NOW (Nurture, Outreach, Witness) Committee, which handles community outreach for the church, would begin to collaborate on a new church Marketing Plan.
+Members of the NOW (Nurture, Outreach, Witness) Committee, which handles community outreach for the church, would begin to collaborate on a new church marketing plan.

-From United Methodist Marketing Plan Implementation Step Tactics
+I provided a list of 'tactics' by cost taken from the United Methodist Marketing Plan Audit Implementation Step.

-Tactics Less than $300
+Tactics less than $300
 ![](marketing-strategy/tactics-less-than-$300.png)

 Tactics from $300 to $1000